wallarm/product-documentation/docs/4.0/user-guides/triggers/trigger-examples.md

 ## Group hits originating from the same IP into one attack

-If more than 100 [hits](../../about-wallarm-waf/protecting-against-attacks.md#hit) from the same IP address are detected in an hour, the next hits from the same IP will be grouped into one attack in the [event list](../events/check-attack.md).
+If more than 50 [hits](../../about-wallarm-waf/protecting-against-attacks.md#hit) from the same IP address are detected in 15 minutes, the next hits from the same IP will be grouped into one attack in the [event list](../events/check-attack.md).

+If you have recently created the Wallarm account, this [trigger is already created and enabled](triggers.md#pre-configured-triggers-default-triggers).
+You can edit, disable, delete, or copy this trigger as well as manually created triggers.

 ![!Example of a trigger for hit grouping](../../images/user-guides/triggers/trigger-example-group-hits.png)

-**To test the trigger**, send 101 or more hits as follows:
+**To test the trigger**, send 51 or more hits as follows:

-* All hits are sent in an hour
+* All hits are sent in 15 minutes
 * The IP addresses of the hit sources are the same
 * Hits have different attack types or parameters with malicious payloads or addresses the hits are sent to (so that the hits are not [grouped](../../about-wallarm-waf/protecting-against-attacks.md#attack) into an attack by the basic method)
 * Attack types are different from Brute force, Forced browsing, Resource overlimit, Data bomb and Virtual patch

 Example:

-* 10 hits are sent to `example.com`
+* 10 hits to `example.com`
-* 50 hits are sent to `test.com`
+* 20 hits to `test.com`
-* 60 hits are sent to `example-domain.com`
+* 40 hits to `example-domain.com`

-The first 100 hits will appear in the event list as individual hits.
+The first 50 hits will appear in the event list as individual hits.
 All of the following hits will be grouped into one attack, e.g.:

 ![!Hits grouped by IP into one attack](../../images/user-guides/events/attack-from-grouped-hits.png)